Shahid (streaming platform): Launch, revamp and rebranding

-The premium subscription-based service ‘Shahid PLUS’ (now Shahid VIP) was launched in 2014, which provided users with a variant of the free video on demand (VOD) service.
-Thereby, allowing subscribers to view all the available content without the interruption of any advertisements.
+The premium subscription-based service 'Shahid PLUS' (now Shahid VIP) was launched in 2014, which provided users with a variant of the free video on demand (VOD) service.
+Thereby, it allowed subscribers to view all the available content without the interruption of any advertisements.

 In 2019, the platform provided the audiences outside the MENA region access to the regular MBC programmes.
 The first episode of all the shows was made available for free, while the rest of the episodes were available through the subscription service of Shahid PLUS.
-This resulted in 2x increase in unique users outside of the MENA region.
+This resulted in twofold increase in unique users outside of the MENA region.